Thorns Barbarian Endgame Guide

 Summary

-This build is an excellent choice if you're looking for a relaxing way to enjoy much of what the Endgame has to offer.
+This build is an excellent choice if you're looking for a relaxing way to destroy pretty much anything the game has to offer.
 It has great damage with relatively low gear requirements, minimal Fury management, amazing defenses with multiple ways of scaling them, and excellent utility in the form of Steel Grasp.
 If this sounds fun, then definitely consider introducing yourself to the Thorns Barbarian - just don't get too close!

 Credits